RAGECOOP/RAGECOOP-V/README.md

 5. Decent compatibility with other mods, set up a private modded server to have some fun!
 6. Weaponized vehicle sync(WIP).
 7. Optimization for high-Ping condition, play with friends around the world!
-8. Powerful scripting API and resource system ,easily [add multiplayer functionality for your mod](HTTPS://docs.ragecoop.online).
+8. Powerful scripting API and resource system, easily [add multiplayer functionality to your mod](HTTPS://docs.ragecoop.online).

 # Known issues